robbert-vdh/yabridge/README.md

   thing.
 - Fix `processReplacing` forwarding.
 - Implement GUIs.
+- The `audioMasterUpdateDisplay` and `audioMasterWantMidi` hsot callbacks sometimes cause Carla to crash, but other times they do not.
+Not really sure what the pattern here is.
 - Check if we need special handling for the `effGetChunk` and `effSetChunk` events.
 - Mention precompiled binaries and building from source in the installation